Dance and the Early Years

 This film was made during a summer intensive in 2019 by Alice Underwood.

 I am an associate artist for Rosetta Life.
-In collaboration with participants living with brain injury, and artists, the project works towards sharings and performances to explore the benefits of the arts for those with neurological conditions.
+In collaboration with participants living with brain injury, artists and musicians, the project works towards sharings and performances to explore the benefits of the arts for those with neurological conditions.

 I presented this case study at the conference Stoke Odysseys: Performance Arts & Health: celebrating Hope and Recovery for Rosetta Life at Kings College, London in November 2018.

 A few highlights

-I have been fortunate to work for numerous organisations and collaborated with many artists and producers.
+I have been fortunate to work for numerous organisations and collaborated with many artists, organisations and producers.
 If you would like to know more about my work, please don't hesitate to get in touch.

 For The Dance Network Association I have led early years, intergenerational and older adult workshops as well as numerous training days and workshops at conferences and events.
 Their programmes Active Familes and Active Start were both originally devised and led by me.
 For Active Start, London Borough of Barking & Dagenahm invited me to write an early years teacher's toolkit.
 Please contact me for further information.